rupesh743/Netflix_Movies_And_Tv_Shows/README.md

 # **In this project, you are required to do**

--Exploratory Data Analysis
+- Exploratory Data Analysis

--Understanding what type content is available in different countries
+- Understanding what type content is available in different countries

--Is Netflix has increasingly focusing on TV rather than movies in recent years.
+- Is Netflix has increasingly focusing on TV rather than movies in recent years.

--Clustering similar content by matching text-based features
+- Clustering similar content by matching text-based features

 **Objectives**